ziyao233/limine/PROTOCOL.md

 ### x86-64

-The kernel executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using write-back (WB) caching at the page tables level.
+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using write-back (WB) caching at the page tables level.

 All HHDM and identity map memory regions are mapped using write-back (WB) caching at the page